-The board of The Standard Club Ltd, the parent company acts as an advisory body to the board of Standard Europe.
+The board of The Standard Club Limited, the parent company, acts as an advisory body to the board of Standard UK.
 The board comprises 30 directors, the vast majority of whom are representatives of the member insureds.
-All of the directors of Standard Europe are also directors of Standard Club.
+All the directors of Standard UK are also directors of Standard Club.